johnmeneghini/tape_tests/README.md

 5. tape_reset_eod.sh - reset tape while at eod and then try read and write
 6. tape_reset_load.sh - reset tape and then eject and load tape to clear
 7. tape_reset_status.sh - reset tape and then send try mt status
+8. run_tests.sh - run all tests that require a physical tape drive

 NOTE: The scripts used in this repository are all designed to be run from a root account.
 It is not advised to run these scripts on a production machine